sunbagel/htn-backend-challenge/README.md

 I decided to denormalize the skill's quantity, because it would make it easier for reading.
 Since it was mentioned that skills are not frequently added/removed, it means that we're typically writing to skills a lot less often than reading from them.
 Thus, keeping it has a quantity field made more sense to me than counting all the skills each time.

 ### Event Types:
 My idea for the different event types was to try and implement something similar to an inheritance model, where an event could be extended with more information through another table (workshops, meals, etc.).
 Instead of keeping all info in one table, I wanted to normalize the different event types here, because I felt it gave room to add new event types with different data flexibly.
 This would avoid irrelevant data and null columns (ex. if an event isn't a workshop, it has no need for a speaker field).
+Unfortunately I didn't get to implement this.

 ### Atomicity:
 Using SQLite's rollback features, I ensured that anytime I was making several changes to the database, I would rollback the changes when the transaction is interrupted (e.g. an error).